 Stage Process and Requirements 1.
-Development of This stage involves the collection of up-to-date information base evidence base on a range of social, economic and environmental matters.
+Development of evidence base This stage involves the collection of up-to-date information based on a range of social, economic and environmental matters.
 2. Preparation of draft SPD A draft version of the SPD is produced which is based on the evidence collected at stage 1.
-3. Public Participation on the draft SPD (Reg.
-12) Once the draft has been produced, the Council will consult on this document for a period of 6 weeks.
+3. Public Participation on the draft SPD ( Reg.
+12 ) Once the draft has been produced, the Council will consult on this document for a period of six weeks.
 Topic specific documents of a specialist nature and few consultees can have a shorter consultation period if deemed necessary.
 Any representations made will be considered and amendments will be made to the document, where required.
 4. Adoption (Reg.
 14) The SPD is adopted in line with Regulation 14

-Localism and the Duty to Cooperate
+Localism and the Duty to Co-operate

-The Localism Act (2011) has introduced the Duty to Co-operate which requires planning authorities and other public bodies to actively engage and work jointly on strategic matters.
-London is unique in retaining a Regional Spatial Strategy (RSS) in the form of the London Plan which acts to co-ordinate regional policy in London.
+The Localism Act (2011) introduced the Duty to Co-operate which requires planning authorities and other public bodies to actively engage and co-operate on strategic matters.
+The London Plan (2015) sets the strategic policy for London.
 The Local Plan policies of the London boroughs are required under Section 21 of the Town and Country Planning (Local Planning) (England) Regulations 2012 to be in general conformity with the London Plan.
-There are a number of issues such as transport, flood risk and waste management that have impacts that cross borough boundaries, for example, waste is taken to landfill sites in Surrey and Bromley's rivers flow through many borough boundaries before reaching the Thames.
-The London Plan also establishes the London-wide growth strategy culminating in a hierarchy of designated town centres, identification of key growth points in the form of Opportunity Areas and London-wide approach to industrial land.
-The Council will explore appropriate approaches to such issues jointly with neighbouring boroughs and public bodies to ensure that strategic priorities are reflected in the Local Plan.
+There are a number of issues such as transport, flood risk and waste management that have impacts that cross borough boundaries, for example, waste is taken to landfill sites out of the borough and Bromley's rivers flow through many borough boundaries before reaching the Thames.
+The London Plan also establishes the London-wide growth strategy culminating in a hierarchy of designated town centres, identification of key growth points in the form of Opportunity Areas and a London-wide approach to industrial land.
+The Council will explore appropriate approaches to such issues with neighbouring boroughs and public bodies to ensure that strategic priorities are reflected in the Local Plan.